hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/newspaper_reports/part_iii_indian_newspaper_reports/1392_01_madura_mail_jan_28_1893.md

     this period in his life.
-Though this extract does not mention Swami Vivekananda by name, refers to an M.A. which the Swami never received, and describes him as two years older than his actual age — still there is indubitable internal evidence that the Bengali Sâdhu was Swami Vivekananda.
+Though this extract does not mention Swami Vivekananda by name, refers to an M.A. which the Swami never received, and describes him as two years older than his actual age — still there is indubitable internal evidence that the Bengali Sādhu was Swami Vivekananda.
 Furthermore, the date coincides accurately with the Swami's stay in Madras, and back-reference to this event published in the Indian Social Reformer, on July 13, 1902 is added